With special thanks to Jim Cox

 to mellow and reach the exact flavor and consistency desired,

-which Priest-Kings are then spoken of as retaining Gur.
+during which time Priest-Kings are then spoken of as retaining

 watched as one Priest-King and then another approached the